walbourn/contentexporter/ReadMe.txt

 BUILD INSTRUCTIONS
 ------------------

-Install the Autodesk FBX SDK 2015.1 or later (latest tested version is 2019.0) for Windows VS 2015
+Install the Autodesk FBX SDK 2015.1 or later (latest tested version is 2019.2) for Windows VS 2015 / VS 2017

     http://autodesk.com/fbx

-Ensure the environment variable FBX_SDK is set to point to the Autodesk FBX SDK (such as "C:\Program Files\Autodesk\FBX\FbxSdk\2019.0")
+Ensure the environment variable FBX_SDK is set to point to the Autodesk FBX SDK (such as "C:\Program Files\Autodesk\FBX\FbxSdk\2019.2")

 Open the ContentExporter_201?.sln from Visual Studio.